theptrk/todidlist-clis/bash.md

 This way `$ did` will still retrieve the Dids but `$ did made my bed` will create the Did "made my bed"

-### Step 1: Add an if else based on argument length with the
+### Step 1: Add an if else block based on argument length

 ```
 #!/bin/bash